BW3998/GiottoGame_and_Solver/README.md

 For example, the secret word might be RAISE and someone might guess WATCH, the player with the secret word will then announce 1 because there is only one letter in WATCH that is also in RAISE.

+A detailed explanation of the game can be found [Here](https://en.wikipedia.org/wiki/Jotto)

 In the program titled "giotto.py", the bot will take the role of the player with the secret word and it will be your job to guess the word that the bot picks and you will have 15 tries.
 (Note: This game is still under development so you might encounter many different bugs.)

 ## The Solver